 BATTLE OF THE GIANTS

-Caption: In order to protect the baobabs rocks (left) are placed around the base of the tree, and/or wire mesh (right) is wrapped around the trunk.
+Caption: To protect the baobabs rocks (left) are placed around the base of the tree, or wire mesh (right) is wrapped around the trunk.
 Photos by © Dex Kotze and © Simon Espley

 A BIT OF LUXURY